IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Related Work

 \subsection{Social Recommendation}

+With the rise of social media platforms, social networks are often used as auxiliary information to enhance recommendation performance.
+Due to the superior capabilities of Graph Neural Network (GNN) technology in learning representations of graph-structured data \cite{wang2019neural,wang2020multi,ji2020dual,wang2020disentangled,prakash2023enhancing}, GNN-based social recommendation algorithms have become mainstream.
+Moreover, many algorithms have been designed with self-supervised tasks to enhance model performance.
 We categorize social recommendation models into GNN-based and Self-Supervised Learning (SSL) based methods.
-In the GNN-based category, GraphRec~\citep{fan2019graph} utilizes attention mechanisms to effectively capture interactions and social connections.
-DiffNet~\citep{wu2019neural} and DiffNet++~\citep{wu2020diffnet++} both introduce a layer-wise influence propagation structure for recursive social diffusion.
-DESIGN~\citep{tao2022revisiting} incorporates knowledge distillation to address social network noise.
-Among SSL-based methods, ESRF~\citep{yu2020enhancing} employs a deep adversarial framework to enhance performance.
-MHCN~\citep{yu2021self} uses multiple motifs to explore semantic information within graph structures, while SEPT~\citep{yu2021socially} proposes a socially-aware tri-training framework empowered by SSL.
-DcRec~\citep{wu2022disentangled} presents a novel approach in the form of a disentangled CL framework.
-DSL~\citep{wang2023denoised} leverages cross-view information to denoise social networks.
+In the GNN-based category, GraphRec~\cite{fan2019graph} utilizes attention mechanisms to effectively capture interactions and social connections.
+DiffNet~\cite{wu2019neural} and DiffNet++~\cite{wu2020diffnet++} both introduce a layer-wise influence propagation structure for recursive social diffusion.
+DESIGN~\cite{tao2022revisiting} incorporates knowledge distillation to address social network noise.
+Among SSL-based methods, ESRF~\cite{yu2020enhancing} employs a deep adversarial framework to enhance performance.
+MHCN~\cite{yu2021self} uses multiple motifs to explore semantic information within graph structures, while SEPT~\cite{yu2021socially} proposes a socially-aware tri-training framework empowered by SSL.
+DcRec~\cite{wu2022disentangled} presents a novel approach in the form of a disentangled CL framework.
+DSL~\cite{wang2023denoised} leverages cross-view information to denoise social networks.
+SHaRe~\cite{jiang2024challenging} rewires social graph by cutting unreliable edges and adding highly homophilic edges, and samples highly homophilic user pairs for constructing contrastive learning task.

-Our approach also addresses the noise in social networks.
-Unlike DESIGN and DSL, we consider both user interests and social network structures during the denoising process and utilize a cross-domain approach to enhance the performance of the recommendation system.
+Our approach diverges the above studies in two key aspects. \textbf{(1)} Unlike DESIGN, DSL, and SHaRe, we incorporate both user interests and social network structures during the denoising process. \textbf{(2)} We utilize a cross-domain propagation approach to learn user and item embeddings, whereas existing methods typically focus on either the social or interaction domain for this purpose.